kishuqizhou/AlphaMobileSensing/README.md

 # AlphaMobileSensing
  This is an official repository of AlphaMobileSensing, an innovative virtual testbed for developing, testing, and benchmarking mobile sensing algorithms.
  Please refer to the following paper for a detailed introduction of AlphaMobileSensing:
- > *Zhou Q., Zhong H., Li L. and Wang, Z., 2023.
+ > *Zhou, Q., Zhong, H., Li, L. and Wang, Z., 2023.
 AlphaMobileSensing: A virtual testbed for mobile environmental monitoring.
 Building Simulation*
  [[paper]](https://doi.org/10.1007/s12273-023-1001-9)

  AlphaMobileSensing keeps updating contineously.
 The new version (version 2) is now available.